deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 She flinched when she realized somebody was there, then relaxed when she saw who it was.

-"...Hey."
+"…Hey."

 Adam blinked.
 He hadn't foreseen that she'd be nude.
 "You uh… Did you swim?"

 "No I didn't swim." she shook her head.
-“I just… I'm more comfortable this way up here.”
+"I just… I'm more comfortable this way up here."

 She leaned over and grabbed her t-shirt.